Generative AI Misuse Potential in Cyber Security Education: A Case Study of a UK Degree Program: Abstract

 \section{Abstract}

-Recent advances in generative artificial intelligence (AI), such as ChatGPT, Google Gemini, and other large language models (LLMs), pose significant challenges to upholding academic integrity in higher education.
-This paper investigates the susceptibility of a Master's-level cyber security degree program at a UK Russell Group university, accredited by a leading national body, to LLM misuse.
-Through the application and extension of a quantitative assessment framework, we identify a high exposure to misuse, particularly in independent project- and report-based assessments.
-Contributing factors, including block teaching and a predominantly international cohort, are highlighted as potential amplifiers of these vulnerabilities.
-To address these challenges, we discuss the adoption of LLM-resistant assessments, detection tools, and the importance of fostering an ethical learning environment.
-These approaches aim to uphold academic standards while preparing students for the complexities of real-world cyber security.
+Recent advances in generative artificial intelligence (AI), such as ChatGPT, Google Gemini, and other large language models (LLMs), pose significant challenges for maintaining academic integrity within higher education.
+This paper examines the structural susceptibility of a certified M.Sc.\ Cyber Security program at a UK Russell Group university to the misuse of LLMs.
+Building on and extending a recently proposed quantitative framework for estimating assessment-level exposure, we analyse all summative assessments on the program and derive both module-level and program-level exposure metrics.
+Our results show that the majority of modules exhibit high exposure to LLM misuse, driven largely by independent project- and report-based assessments, with the capstone dissertation module particularly vulnerable.
+We introduce a credit-weighted program exposure score and find that the program as a whole falls within a high to very high risk band.
+We also discuss contextual factors---such as block teaching and a predominantly international cohort---that may amplify incentives to misuse LLMs.
+In response, we outline a set of LLM-resistant assessment strategies, critically assess the limitations of detection-based approaches, and argue for a pedagogy-first approach that preserves academic standards while preparing students for the realities of professional cyber security practice. \keywords{Large Language Models \and Cyber Security \and Higher Education \and Curriculum Development}